Ready Or Not requirements for PC 2025

 To run the Ready Or Not system requirements, you will need an NVIDIA GeForce GTX 960 GPU, an AMD FX-6300 CPU, 8GB of RAM, and 90GB of free HD or SSD space.

-Alternatively, you can meet Ready Or Not minimum requirements if you have the equivalent of an AMD Radeon R7 370 graphics card, an Intel Core i5-4430 CPU processor, and 8GB of RAM.
+You can meet Ready Or Not minimum requirements if you have the equivalent of an AMD Radeon R7 370 graphics card, an Intel Core i5-4430 CPU processor, and 8GB of RAM.
 Overall, the Ready Or Not game doesn't require much from most modern rigs, with the basic benchmark requiring a graphics card from 2015.
 However, this will only get you up and running on the lowest Ready Or Not settings, so you may want to aim for a higher level of hardware before playing the game.

 To ensure the smoothest gameplay, you'll be looking for Ready Or Not recommended specs, which demand more from your gaming setup.
 The developer VOID Interactive recommends an NVIDIA GeForce GTX 1060 GPU, an Intel Core i5-7600K CPU, and 8GB of RAM to get the best frame rates when playing the game.